zhuo-yoyowz/cvpr-2025/README.md

 ## Overview:

 This tutorial demonstrates how to build cognitive AI systems using multimodal models[1], Retrieval-Augmented Generation (RAG)[2], and agentic workflows[3].
-Attendees will learn to fine-tune models like BridgeTower[4], store embeddings in vector databases, and integrate large vision-language models such as LLaVA[5]for video-based chat.
-Using OpenVINO[6], models are optimized for low-latency inference on AI PCs.
+Attendees will learn how to prepare an Instruction dataset [4] for model fine-tuning, with LLMs deployed and accelerated with OpenVINO on your local machines, to protect your data privacy.You will also learn to fine-tune embedding models like BridgeTower[5] and vision language models (VLMs) like Llama-3.2-11B-Vision-Instruct [6], store embeddings in vector databases, and integrate VLM for video-based chat.
+Using OpenVINO[7], models are optimized for low-latency inference on AI PCs.
 Tools like LlamaIndex and LangChain enable efficient retrieval, while agentic workflows add reasoning and dynamic tool use.
 Through hands-on examples, participants will see how to apply this pipeline to real-world scenarios—like video Q&A, personalized shopping, and education—showcasing the potential of scalable, context-aware cognitive AI.

 ## Outline